LYNCH·LLP

 What the data says.

-Examiner Vaishali Shah maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 231 disposed applications, the examiner's allowance rate is 58%.
-This rate reflects 134 allowed applications and 97 abandoned applications.
-The allowance rate ranges from 35% to 70% across the examiner's art units with substantial records.
-The overall pooled figure aggregates outcomes across these units and describes the examiner's historical record; it is not a prediction for any specific application.
+Vaishali Shah maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the allowance rate is 58%—the percentage of allowed applications among all decided (allowed and abandoned) cases.
+The allowance rate ranges from 35% to 70% across these art units, reflecting variation in the examiner's record by subject area within the technology center.

 // HOW TO READ THESE NUMBERS